wp-net/WordPressAlexa/README.md

 ## Deploy the backend
 - Clone or download this repository
-- Go to `appsettings.json` and change the `WordPressUri` to your site
+- Go to `appsettings.json` and change the `WordPressUri` to your site (including /wp-json/), `SkillApplicationId` to your Alexa Skill ID and add the WordPress credentials of an account with Post-edit rights.
 - Pubslish the site.
 You'll need a valid SSL certificate for Amazon to accept your API endpoints.
 Easiest way is to publish to Azure since all of their subdomains (e.g. https://myalexaskill.azurewebsites.net) are covered by their wildcard certificate.

 ## Create the Alexa skill